Field Types Reference

 A specialized field for entering or selecting a party (company or individual).
 This is not a simple text field.
 It creates or links to a Party record in Pactly.

-When to use: Collecting counterparty details, internal representative information, or any person/organization that should be linked to the contract.
+When to use: Collecting counterparty details, internal representative information, or any person or organization that should be linked to the contract.

 Configuration:

-- Party type - Restrict to “Individual,” “Entity,” or allow the requester to choose.
+- Party type - Restrict to “Individual,” “Entity,” or let the requester choose.

-- Party roles - Assign roles to this party on the generated contract (e.g., counterparty, signatory, our representative).
+- Party roles - Assign roles to this party on the generated contract (e.g., counterparty, signer, our representative).

 - Pre-fill with submitter - Auto-populate with the form submitter’s email address.